Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 This is how you get to Sweden by ferry from the UK

-Unfortunately, there is no direct ferry The United Kingdom to Sweden.
+Unfortunately, there is no direct ferry from The United Kingdom to Sweden.
 Yet you can get there by car and two ferries.
-It is possible to get there with just one ferry ride and then drive the rest of the route.
-On this page, you can find the routes and ferry crossings you will need to board to get to Sweden from the UK.
+Getting there with just one ferry ride and then driving the rest of the route is also possible.
+On this page, you can find the ways and ferry crossings you must board to get to Sweden from the UK.

 Want to go to Sweden by ferry from the UK?
 Find all information on this page!